kanthaus/kanthaus.online/user/pages/25.governance/10.constitution/default.en.md

 1. A Volunteer may return to Guest at any point.
 1. A person ceases to be a Volunteer—
 	1. if they return to Guest or progress to Member,
+  1. if they did not spend time in the space for 3 months, in which case they return to Guest,
 	1. if decided upon by Conflict Resolution by Intervention (§10c.)

 <a name="member"></a>